Bel Air, Maryland: Railroads

 In the mid 20th century the Maryland and Pennsylvania Railroad ("Ma and Pa") ran through town, but the tracks were dismantled in 1958.
 The station was located (at milepost 26.5) on Rockspring Ave. between Broadway and Ellendale St. Much of the railroad's former route in and around Bel Air is now the Ma and Pa walking trail, which cuts through various wooded sections of town in and around Heavenly Waters Park.

+Bus service

+Harford Transit LINK is the primary means of transportation through Bel Air and to other areas of Harford County.
+The service operates seven routes throughout the county, including the Orange Line, or the Bel Air Circulator.
+Other routes include the Blue Line to Edgewood, and the Green Line to Aberdeen and Havre De Grace.
+The Blue Line connects to the Edgewood MARC train station, and the Green Line connects with the Aberdeen Amtrak and MARC train station.
+The Harford Mall serves as the major transfer hub in the town.

+Nearby, the MTA operates the 410 and 411 lines, which connect into downtown Baltimore.

 Law enforcement

 Bel Air's primary law enforcement agency is the Bel Air Police Department which was established in 1874.
 Its headquarters is located at 39 N. Hickory Avenue.
 Overseeing the department is Charles Moore, lifelong Harford County resident and former Maryland State Police captain.

 Culture

-Bel Air includes one of Maryland's 24 designated Arts and Entertainment districts.
+Bel Air includes one of Maryland's 24 designated arts and entertainment districts.
 The district consists of 99 acres, which includes most of the city's downtown.
 It is used for concerts, art galleries, and other venues and events.